sathvika0307/movie_recommender/README.md

 ### **📌 Future Scope (Optional Enhancements):**

--Integrate with TMDb or IMDB API for live data and posters
+- Integrate with TMDb or IMDB API for live data and posters

--Add user login and favorite list
+- Add user login and favorite list

--Build a recommendation engine using machine learning
+- Build a recommendation engine using machine learning